7 TIPS TO DEAL WITH DEBT STRESS

 Even in the midst of financial stress — it’s important to be grateful for other things in your life to stay grounded and hopeful.
 “Always remember there are other resources in life than money, other sources of joy and meaning,” Somers says.

 It also helps to balance debt repayment with other priorities, including self-care.
 “Too often, people think they can only feel better once the debt is paid off.
 But the better approach is to help yourself feel secure that your needs will be met even as you work to get to a zero balance.”
 Give yourself credit for the progress you’re making.

 For every milestone, find money in your money plan and treat yourself to something you enjoy as a reward for the success.

 To read the full article, click this link here.

-If you have any questions around this or you would like to discover new ways to change the way you think about your money, then drop us an email or click on this link to find a day and time that suits you to have a chat with us.
+If you have any questions around this or you would like to discover new ways to change the way you think about your money, then drop me an email or click on this link to find a day and time that suits you to have a chat with me.
 Best of all – it’s free!